Demonstrating Real Advantage of Machine-Learning-Enhanced Monte Carlo for Combinatorial Optimization

 These weights determine the expected number of copies of each configuration in the next population: low-energy configurations are preferentially replicated, allowing information about good states to propagate across the population, while high-energy configurations are gradually eliminated.

-The general scheme of the PA procedure is sketched in Fig.~\ref{fig:algorithms} and summarized in Alg.~\ref{alg:PA}.
+The general scheme of the PA procedure is sketched in Fig. 1 of the main text and summarized in Alg.~\ref{alg:PA}.
 There is some freedom of the choice for the resampling procedure \cite{gessert2023resampling}.
 In this work we considered multinomial resampling as is straightforwardly implemented in \texttt{torch} via the \texttt{torch.multinomial} function.